Frequently Asked Questions

 Q: Where does your audio come from?

-I’m pulling it out of the air with my antenna.
+I’m pulling it out of the air with my antennas.
 All of my audio originates with my radio equipment.
 I don’t incorporate audio from any other source.
-I supply the “East Central Arkansas Public Safety” audio stream on Broadcastify, and the audio for the various smartphone “police scanner” apps that use that same audio stream.
+I supply the “East Central Arkansas Public Safety” and “West Memphis & Marion Public Safety” audio streams on Broadcastify, and the various smartphone “police scanner” apps that use those same audio streams.

 Q: How do I listen to just ______?